Ban-Zhan/ComplexHeatmap-reference/book/04-a_list_of_heatmaps.md

 heatmaps and annotations horizontally or vertically so that it makes it possible to visualize the associations from various sources of information.
 In this chapter, we mainly introduce the horizontal concatenation because this is the major case we will use in the analysis.
 In the end we show some examples of vertical concatenation.
-The concept behind basically is similar.
+The concept behind for horizontal and vertical concatenation basically is similar.

 For the horizontal concatenation, the number of rows for all heatmaps and annotations should be the same.
 In following we first introduce the concatenation of heatmaps and later we will show how to concatenate